hhuziuk/library_platform_ddd/README.md

 <a name="readme-top"></a>
-# Book collection application(with a Domain-driven design approach)
+# Book-collection backend application(with a Domain-driven design approach)

 <!-- TABLE OF CONTENTS -->
 <details>